Germany: Scholz seeks help passing last laws before election – DW – 12/04/2024

 He said that child welfare payments also needed adjusting.

-And Scholz called for lawmakers to approve plans for continuing the discounted €58 (roughly $61) flat-fare monthly nationwide rail pass known as the "Deutschlandticket."
+Scholz also called for lawmakers to approve plans for continuing the discounted €58 (roughly $61) flat-fare monthly nationwide rail pass known as the "Deutschlandticket."

 The chancellor greeted leading CDU politicians Friedrich Merz, the candidate for chancellor, and Armin Laschet, the 2021 candidate, in the chamber ahead of the session.
 But the largest opposition party did not directly respond to or challenge his calls for support for passing legislation.